River911009/C_Library/README.md

 # C_Library
-A learning note about creating C++ library for C++ and PYTHON using.
+A learning note about creating C library for C and PYTHON using.

 ---
 1. Create source files